kidach1/AndroidTinderSwipe/README.md

 CardModel cardModel = new CardModel("TinderSwipe", "Description for card.", "http://example.com/example.png"); // title, desc, imgUrl ※
 ```

-※ Override CardModel for more fields if you want.
+※ Extend CardModel for more fields if you want.

 #### Init CardStackAdapter and add model